sina-chen/dataland2024_forecast/README.md

 # Dataland 2024 forecast
-This Repo contains code and results for forecasting the 2024 election in Dataland for scenario A to F.
+This Repo contains code and results for forecasting the 2024 election in Dataland for scenario A to F. To do so R version 4.3.1 and rStan version XXX is used.

 ## Model